 Just like turkey and stockings at Christmas, Chinese New Year in Hong Kong prescribes a long list of traditions and customs.
-Many of the traditions have a similar flavour to those during Christmas, such as visiting family and exchanging Lai See gifts, but some are unique.
+Many of them have a similar flavor to those during Christmas, such as visiting family and exchanging lai see gifts, but some are unique.

-The Chinese are firm believers in good and bad luck, and Chinese New Year is a veritable Russian roulette of both.
-Cleaning your house and using scissors invite misfortune; serving “lucky food” will bring good fortune.
-Following particular Chinese New Year traditions and superstitions may grant you some luck for the coming year (so it’s said).
+The Chinese are firm believers in luck, and Chinese New Year is a veritable Russian roulette of both.
+Cleaning your house and using scissors invite misfortune whereas serving certain foods will bring good fortune.
+Following particular Chinese New Year traditions and superstitions may grant you some good juju for the coming year.

-Chinese or not, you can’t go wrong greeting all and sundry with traditional Chinese New Year greetings.
-The most common greeting for the occasion is Kung Hei Fat Choi – (恭喜發財) – which means “happiness and prosperity”.
+Chinese or not, you can’t go wrong with using the traditional Chinese New Year greetings, the most common being kung hei fat choi (恭喜發財), which means “happiness and prosperity."

-Flower markets sprout up all over Hong Kong on the week preceding the New Year holiday.
-Travelers looking for the biggest (and most complete) market should venture over to Victoria Park in Causeway Bay.
-Tourists nearer Kowloon should try Mongkok’s Fa Hui Park.
+- Flower markets sprout up all over Hong Kong on the week preceding New Year's Day.
+Travelers looking for the biggest market should venture over to Victoria Park in Causeway Bay.
+Tourists nearer Kowloon may want to try Mongkok’s Fa Hui Park instead.

-Chinese New Year proper kicks off with a Night Parade on Chinese New Year Eve that winds through Tsim Sha Tsui and the Victoria Harbour waterfront.
-On the following night, a fireworks display illuminates Victoria Harbour, and is best seen from a boat on the harbor itself.
+- On New Year's Eve, the Night Parade winds through Tsim Sha Tsui and the Victoria Harbour waterfront.
+On the following night, a fireworks display illuminates Victoria Harbour, and is best seen from a boat, if you can arrange one.

-On the third day, Hong Kongers like to test their luck with horse races on Sha Tin Racecourse, where the Hong Kong Jockey Club holds the year’s biggest equestrian party culminating in the Chinese New Year Cup.
+- On the third day, Hong Kongers like to test their luck with horse races at Sha Tin Racecourse, where the Hong Kong Jockey Club holds the year’s biggest equestrian party culminating in the Chinese New Year Cup.

 Shortened Opening Hours

-Expect business to come to a close by 6pm on New Year Eve.
-Restaurants will stay open, but will be packed with locals celebrating the holiday with their families.
-(Smaller, family-run establishments will be closed in any case.)
-The flower markets will be open till dawn, but again, will be too full of people to be completely enjoyable.
+Expect business to close up shop by 6 p.m. on New Year Eve.
+The restaurants that stay open will be packed with locals celebrating the holiday with their families.
+The flower markets will be open until dawn, but again, will be too full of people to be completely enjoyable.

-Some sightseeing attractions like Disneyland and Ocean Park Hong Kong will stay open; others, like public museums, will close on the first day of the New Year, but will open afterward.
+Some sightseeing attractions like Disneyland and Ocean Park Hong Kong will stay open; others, like public museums, will close on the first day of the New Year, but will resume their regular hours afterward.